robincornett/scriptless-social-sharing/README.md

 ### Some posts are missing the Pinterest button.
 Why is that?

 Yes, this is intentional.
 Pinterest really really _really_ wants your posts to have an image.
 The Pinterest button breaks if there isn't an image.
-The plugin looks in two places to find one: 1) the post featured image (ideal); and 2) if there is no featured image set, it picks the first image uploaded to that specific post.
+The plugin looks in three places to find one: 1) the custom Pinterest image; 2) the post featured image; and 3) if there is no featured image set, it picks the first image uploaded to that specific post.
 At this point, if there is still no image, rather than putting up a button which won't work, the plugin won't output a Pinterest button at all on that particular post.

 ### What is this "Custom Pinterest Image"?